Innovate faster and cut risk with PHP experts from Zend Services.

 A key aspect of the adoption of open source on IBM i has been the proliferation of additional open source languages on the platform, including PHP, Python, and node.js.
 The Open Source environment has support for file-system containers and this exercise will give you the opportunity both to setup your own development environment/container as well as to manage open source solutions within a container.
 File-system containers are a great way to isolate developer environments and this exercise will explore the methods for doing that.

 This exercise provides the opportunity to install the open source package that provides the node.js language, as well as node.js' Db2 driver and XMLService toolkit.
 After node.js has been installed, the exercise provides the opportunity to write some simple node.js programs including a 'hello world' web service and a Db2 access program.
 The exercise will also take a look at the ability to make node.js programs persistent and also take a look at how to configure a Nginx web server instance to serve up node.js web services.

 GIT is a free open source version control system that can be used for both small and large code projects.
 GIT has become popular, if not the de facto standard, for source code control for open source projects and it is available for the IBM i platform.
-This exercise will provide the opportunity to establish a GIT project on IBM i and show how GIT can be used to share project files between developers.
+This exercise provides the opportunity to use Gitbucket to establish a local GIT project and explore the various commands and functions supported by GIT.

 This hands-on exercise provides the opportunity get familiar with commands and scripting in the PASE environment.